DataDog/documentation/content/en/real_user_monitoring/guide/define-applications-services-components-for-your-rum-monitored-web-application.md

 - `search_component_input`: The search component gets input from the user keyboard
 - `search_component_suggestions_display`: The search component displays suggestions

-The custom action will then automatically carry attributes for:
+The custom action then automatically carries attributes for:

 - The RUM application it was used in
 - `@view`: The page it was rendered in